GaloisInc/ivory/ivory-tutorial/tutorial.md

 ## Building the example

-Now that we have our first ivory program written, let's generate some code!
+Now that we have our first Ivory program written, let's generate some code!
 From the `ivory-tutorial` repository, run the following command:

 ```sh